05.21.10

 It gets worse as you keep reading.
 If you visit EF to read the reviews, be careful.
 There is a lot of incentive for their reviewers to sugarcoat everything.

-Added on 01/09/13: Two EF reviewers, Kira and Beck, have left the site due to several issues.
+Added on 01/09/13: Two higher-up EF reviewers, Kira and Beck, have left the site due to several issues.
 Their accounts were disabled once they each wrote a post on their blog about why they left.

 They cite incessant point system abuses such as forum spam, plagiarism, and errant voting, an atmosphere in which veteran members are chastised if they are not nice enough to new (point farming) members, the suspicious admin response whenever someone mentions EF sending out used toys (detailed in the next section), deletion of any threads that the admin doesn’t like, and the ridiculous forum post above which asks reviewers to sugarcoat their reviews.